theoperatore/character/README.md

 FIREBASE_STORAGE_BUCKET=<your storage bucket>
 ```

-This is most easily accomplished using [localenv](https://github.com/defunctzombie/localenv), which this project is already set up to do.
+This is most easily accomplished using [dotenv](https://github.com/motdotla/dotenv), which this project is already set up to do.

 Create a file named `.env` at the root of this project and put in the above variables (with their values) in that file.
 When the app is built, they will be available.

+**IMPORTANT** do not commit the `.env` file (the git repo is already configured to ignore it, but still).

 ## Deployment